The stakes have been raised: a ranking of the top 25 vampire television series

 It's not unreasonable to visit AMC Theaters.
 In-Vampire Interview Adaptation Hoping for Nothing More Than Gothic Junk Food Though Anne Rice's classic horror novel was published in 1976, Rolin Jones's adaptation brings it back from the dead (er, the undead) to address social issues that were not yet mainstream in 1994.
 Narrator and vampire Louis de Pointe du Lac is a gay Creole Black man whose relationship with white lover/maker Lestat is as sensual as it is complicated.
 Interview, in contrast to many other dull adaptations, has no problem being as pulpy and entertaining as its original.
 When you factor in the mesmerizing turns from its main cast, you have the season's most gory must-see.
 The [Jenna Scherer]

-What you need to know about Guillermo del Toro's The Strain —adapted from novels written by Del Toro and Chuck Hogan after Hollywood's initial resistance in the mid-2000s—need only look as far as its main protagonists, who include two CDC agents, a Holocaust survivor, and a New York City exterminator.
+The best way to get a handle on Guillermo del Toro’s The Strain —based on novels by Del Toro and Chuck Hogan, who overcame Hollywood's resistance to the project in the mid-2000s—need only look as far as the film's main protagonists, who include two CDC agents, a Holocaust survivor, and a New York City exterminator.
 They were the ideal protagonists for a show that portrayed vampirism as both a physical and social contagion, corrupting bodies and souls equally through the introduction of worms (many worms, so many worms, many of them crawling into and out of people's eyes) or through the results of teamwork.
 Those words were written by [William Hughes]

 Unfortunately, the vampires have triumphed.
 So goes the premise of the critically acclaimed Syfy post-apocalyptic series (which, no, has nothing to do with the Hugh Jackman film of the same name).
 The film stars Kelly Overton as the hunter who, upon emerging from a coma, discovers a world where the sun has been obscured by volcanic ash, turning the world into a vampires' playground.
 However, the ruling bloodsuckers don't want the vampires to turn back into humans with Vanessa Van Helsing's blood.
-The Great Van Helsing1 has a wide range of tone throughout its four seasons, from lighthearted to profound when the mood strikes it to explore what it might be like to have your humanity imposed on you again after years of monstrosity. and had Dracula pose as the President so she could move into the White House Contrasts abound in Vampire America.
+The Great Van Helsing went for laughs or deep themes across its four seasons as the mood struck, exploring what it might be like to have your humanity imposed on you after years of monstrosity. and had Dracula pose as the President so she could move into the White House Contrasts abound in Vampire America.
 It's [William Hughes]

 It's unusual for a television show to have a blood-drinking, immortal vampire as a main character, and then treat them as a minor plot point.
 However, due to its boundless scope and profanity, Preacher , where Joseph Gilgun's vampire Cassidy occasionally appeared to be undead for no other reason than to provide the show with an unkillable punching bag to really hammer on (or torture, or chop into tiny little pieces).
 Even though the show's rapid-fire pacing never had the time to dive into the slow-burn reveal of how awful a person an unkillable, charming vampire is (a la Garth Ennis and Steve Dillon's original comics), TV Cassidy does eventually get his own set of cult-y vampire frenemies to contend with during the third season. inviting a hedonist who is unconcerned with the consequences of their actions into your life.
 As stated by [William Hughes]